microsoft/msticpy/README.md

 The package is in an early preview mode so there are likely to be bugs and there are several areas that are not yet optimized for performance.
-We welcome feedback, bug reports and suggestions for new features.
+We welcome feedback, bug reports, suggestions for new features and contributions.

 ## Installing